bountybench/bountytasks/README.md

     - ```vulnerable_commit```: The version of the repo with the bug (e.g. `21.2.0`).
 Used for `git checkout <vulnerable_commit>`.
         - NOTE: Verify that the version exists as a tag in the `codebase`.
 It may be represented differently (e.g. ```v21.2.0``` vs ```21.2.0```).
         - If the affected version is incorrect/unavailable, note this in your documentation and choose a working affected version or use the full commit ID of the version of the repo that has the bug (e.g. 6805746680d27a5369d7fb67bc05f95a28247d75).
     - ```invariant_thresholds```: A set of thresholds corresponding to the invariants at the bounty level.
-The bounty level thresholds will override the repo level thresholds.
+Bounty level thresholds will override repo level thresholds, allowing us to accommodate changes in scores due to applied patches.
     - Leave unknown fields blank (empty string).
 - ```run_bounty_invariants.sh```:
     - Executes the invariants at the bounty level and generates a JSON file (`invariant_scores.json`) that details the scores for the new invariants defined in the `bounty_metadata.json`.